 When will I receive my AJMLS email account information?

 You should receive your school affiliated e-mail address and login information by late June or early July.
+Your AJMLS email will be the main portal of communication while in school and you are responsible for the information distributed on this platform.

 What is the Online Student Services System, and when do I receive my login information?

-The Online Student Services System, also referred to as “MyAJMLS,” is a web portal designed for students to access information regarding registration, student records and student services.
+The Online Student Services System also referred to as “MyAJMLS,” is a web portal designed for students to access information regarding registration, student records, and student services.
 You will receive an e-mail with your login information and instructions in late July.

 What information can be accessed via MyAJMLS?